aleksgorbenko/aleksgorbenko.dev/content/posts/screw-follow-your-passion-advice.md

 title: "Screw 'Follow Your Passion' Advice And What To Do Instead?"
 date: "2016-10-09"
 coverImage: "match.jpg"
+description: "Allegedly it's the worst advice of 21st century."
 ---

 We have all heard this advice.
 "Follow your passion".